peterino2/NeonWood/README.md

 * Custom sprite animation system with support for footsteps and animation montage events
 * The most ghetto collision and boundary detection system you've ever seen.
 * All story content was created in a single afternoon.

-## Building

-`Note: if you want to build, latest integration does not contain the game cognesia, cognesia is only available on the archive v0.0.0 branch.`

-build flags for shipping with any moderately recent zig 0.11 version:

-`zig build -Drelease-safe -Dtarget=x86_64-windows`

 ## Dependencies